 A length of shock cord connects both trapeze wires running around in front of the mast and keeps the leeward wire taut when the crew is on the windward trapeze.
 Some dinghies such as the Flying Dutchman, use continuous trapeze wires that enable the crew to remain clipped on while moving across the boat.

-Boats with [ multiple trapeze systems ] are fitted with racks extending out from each gunwale.
-This enables the crew standing on these when trapezing to move their weight even further outboard.
-The trapeze system is the same as on a single trapeze, although the helmsman's trapeze does not have a handle as both hands are full with the mainsheet and tiller.
+Boats with [ multiple trapeze rigging systems ] are fitted with racks extending out from each gunwale.
+This enables the crew standing on these racks when trapezing to move their weight even further outboard.
+This trapeze rigging system is the same as on a single trapeze, although the helmsman's trapeze does not have a handle as both hands are full with the mainsheet and tiller.

-The secret to being relaxed when trapeze sailing is a comfortable trapeze harness.
-Choose one with a high, broad back to give good support.
-Sailing trapeze harnesses have high-fitting back support with a tight-fitting, 'nappy'-type lower body support, along with adjustable shoulder straps and front cross-belts.
+The secret to being relaxed when trapezing is a comfortable trapeze harness.
+Choose a sailing harness with a high, broad back to give good support.
+The best sailing trapeze harness has a high-fitting back support with a tight-fitting, 'nappy'-type lower body support, along with adjustable shoulder straps and front cross-belts.

-How to get out onto the trapeze and back into the boat requires practice until movements are smooth.
-A novice to trapezing will find using the trapeze an aid to sitting out at first, enabling them to further establish the skills of hooking on, sitting out and coming in.
+How to trapeze when sailing requires practicing getting out onto the trapeze and back into the boat until movements are smooth.
+A novice to sailboat trapezing will find using the sailing trapeze an aid to sitting out at first, enabling them to further establish the skills of hooking on, sitting out and coming in.
 Then progressing to tacking where the requirement is to swing in, unhook, move across the boat while trimming the jib, and swing out on the trapeze on the windward side.

 In a normal set up, the ring of the trapeze will be about 1 to 2 inches above the side deck, but in the initial stages of learning and to help get back in, it should be raised to 3 to 4 inches.